r-LaForge/simple-web-games/cryptograms/README.md

 # Cryptograms
-tThis application is a simple cryptogram game I decided to write while learning React.
+This application is a simple cryptogram game I decided to write while learning React.

 ## Available Scripts